Split¶

 - Title (optional), 2.
 Pane, 3.
 Handlebar, 4.
 Additional actions (optional), 5.
 Expanse/collapse button (optional)

 Panes are structural placeholders that divide content into sections.
-According to the Layout guidelines, content should be grouped into cards with 4px rounded corners.
+According to the layout guidelines, content should be grouped into cards with 4px rounded corners.

 Given that panes are used to organize content, the same principle applies.
-To maintain consistency, use the Card component inside panes.
+To maintain consistency, use the card component inside panes.
 If that's not feasible, apply the element-radius-2

 class for 4px rounded corners to align with design standards.